fmartini23/db-explorer/README.md

 2. Edit existing connections or create new ones
 3. Delete connections you no longer need
 4. Test connections before saving

+### Using Explain Plan
+1. Write or open an SQL query in the editor
+2. Click on the "Execution Plan" button in the toolbar (📊 icon) or go to Query menu and select "Display Estimated Execution Plan"
+3. View the execution plan in the new tab that opens
+4. Analyze the plan to understand how the database will execute your query and identify potential performance improvements

 ## Project Structure